zengbing15/lumos_doc/docs/package/common-scripts.md

 - `common`: The `common` script supports common transaction tasks such as to `transfer` capacity from `fromInfos` to an address.
 The `common` script uses locktime pool cells first by default.

-  The `common` script also provides APIs to integrate new customized lock scripts. `pw-lock` shows how to the integration of customized scripts.
+  The `common` script also provides APIs to integrate new customized lock scripts. `pw-lock` shows how to integrate customized scripts.

 - `dao`: The `DAO` type script